 Always read the label directions for the product you intend to use.
 The label is a legal document and specifies what you can and can not do.
 It will also list any precautions you should take and any personal protective equipment (PPE) you should wear while mixing and applying the product.

 Control LFA with baits

 The baits most suitable for control of Little Fire Ants all look very similar – small yellow granules around ⅛ inch in size.
 The granules are actually corn grits which have been infused with vegetable oil and a toxin.
-They are most easily spread using a small fertilizer spreader.
+They are most easily spread using a small seed spreader.